-ble under the circumstances.
+TAF is committed to conducting thorough, fair, and impartial internal investigations of reported and perceived errors, abuses, and violations.
+Internal investigations related to compliance will be conducted by TAF's Compliance Officer in a professional and expeditious manner, maintaining confidentiality to the extent practicable under the circumstances.
 All TAF employees and Covered Persons must fully cooperate with internal investigations.
 When TAF completes an internal investigation, TAF will-to the extent appropriate-inform the person reporting the alleged violation of the results of the investigation and of TAF's determination.

-TAF is committed to conducting thorough, fair, and impartial internal investigations of reported and perceived errors, abuses, and violations."
+TAF is committed to conducting thorough, fair, and impartial internal investigations of reported and perceived errors, abuses, and violations.